tonetheman/bunnyhash/readme.md

 For go have go installed (doh)
 For java have java installed (I was using Java headless 11 on ubuntu) For nim have nim installed
+For luajit you need luajit installed

 ## other notes

+### luajit
+Might be new king of speed.
+Blown away at how fast this is.

 ### C
 The king of speed